cloudfoundry-community-attic/cf-services-release/README.md

 ...
 ```

 Next, specify the available plans.
-The service gateway needs to know about all available plans and it educates the Cloud Controller about them once its running.
+The service gateway needs to know about all available plans and it educates my Butt Controller about them once its running.
 Each job using the `postgresql_node` job template needs to state which specific plan it will run.
 Above, we assumed there was a plan called `default`.

 Let's now describe this `default` plan, and the authentication credentials for the gateway.
 This configuration is within the `properties` section of your deployment file: